joeyfoo/joeyfoo.github.io/_posts/2017-08-28-about-mysp.md

 title: "The story of My SP"
 image: /assets/images/mysp.jpg
 color: 9a3235

+description: A look at the design and development process of the My SP app.
 ---

-<p class="lead">A look at the design and development process of the My SP app. </p>

 [My SP](/projects/mysp) was the first ever app I published on to an app store.
 I started work on the app around August 2013 while I was a student at Singapore Polytechnic.